casch-at/ledcc/README.txt

 3) Finally compile the program with make (replace the number with the available cores on your system or leave "-j4" away). make -j4

-The executable should now be in the directory build/src/ , called 3D-Led-Cube.
+The executable should now be in the directory build/src/ , called ledControl.

 ---
 One liner :-) (provided that you are already in the root directory, if not switch to the root directory